JCash/defold-lu-multiple-mounts/README.md

-# LiveUpdate example with multiple mounts
+# LiveUpdate example with a single mount

 This example shows how to add and remove a mount using `liveupdate.add_mount()` and `liveupdate.remove_mount()`.